This story is sponsored by Villanova University and was reviewed by the client before publication.

 After all, relationships are what turn an education into a lifelong career.

 “It’s a community effort,” said Kearney.
 “That’s a huge differentiator.”

-CPS is planning on expanding their technology-oriented course offerings and launching an Applied IT program.
+CPS is planning on expanding their technology-oriented course offerings.
 Click on the link below and be the first to know when to apply.